 - Potential for lower rates: Tracker mortgages can offer lower interest rates, especially when the base rate is low.

-- Transparency: Tracker rates are directly linked to the Bank of England base rate, which is publicly available and not set by your lender.
+- Transparency: Tracker rates are directly linked to the Bank of England base rate, which is publicly available and not set by your mortgage provider.

 - Uncertainty: With an adjustable-rate mortgage, monthly repayments may change from month to month, making budgeting more complex.

-- Potential higher costs: Should the base rate increase significantly, you could pay more than expected on a fixed-rate mortgage loan.
+- Potential higher costs: Should the base rate increase significantly, you could pay more than expected on a fixed-rate deals.

 Mortgage Lenders with Flexible Mortgages

 Flexible mortgages give you greater control over how to repay your loan, potentially saving money while giving you greater payment flexibility depending on your current circumstances.
 They allow for overpayments on your mortgage with no early repayment charge which helps reduce balances more quickly while paying less interest overall.

 Below we list some of the mortgage lenders that offer some flexibility on their fixed-rate and tracker-rate mortgages.

 |The NatWest ‘Track and Switch’ option, switch from tracker to fixed-rate after three months without a re-credit check.